gbti-network/nextjs-google-drive-directory/README.md

 }
 ```

 ### Setting up the Google Drive API

+1. **Access the Google Developers Console:**
-1. Go to the Google Developers Console at https://console.developers.google.com/
+    - Navigate to the Google Developers Console at [https://console.developers.google.com/](https://console.developers.google.com/).

+2. **Create or Select a Project:**
-2. Create a new project or select an existing one
+    - Create a new project or select an existing one from your project list.

+3. **Enable the Google Drive API:**
-3. Go to the API Library, select Google Drive API and enable it for your project
+    - Go to the API Library, search for "Google Drive API," and enable it for your project.

+4. **Create OAuth Credentials:**
-4. Go to the Credentials section, select "Create credentials" and choose "OAuth client ID"
+    - Go to the "Credentials" section.
+    - Click on "Create credentials" and choose "OAuth client ID."

+5. **Set Up OAuth Consent Screen:**
-5. Choose "Web application" as the application type and fill out the required information.
+    - Choose "Web application" as the application type.
+    - Fill out the required information for the OAuth consent screen.

+6. **Configure Authorized JavaScript Origins:**
+    - In the OAuth Client ID edit area within the Credentials section, add your `Authorized JavaScript origins`.
+        - For local testing, use: `http://localhost:3000`
+        - For production, use: `http://MYDOMAIN.COM` (replace with your actual domain).

+7. **Obtain Client ID and Client Secret:**
-6. Note the Client ID and Client Secret values, you will need to replace `"GOOGLE CLIENT ID HERE"` and `"GOOGLE CLIENT SECRET HERE"` in the `config-example.json` file with your own Client ID and Client Secret.
+    - After creating the OAuth client ID, note the Client ID and Client Secret values.
+    - Replace `"GOOGLE CLIENT ID HERE"` and `"GOOGLE CLIENT SECRET HERE"` in the `config-example.json` file with your own Client ID and Client Secret.

-7. Inside the Oauth Client ID edit area, inside the Credntials section of your Google Developer Console, You will need to add your `Authorized JavaScript origins` which for your local testing environment should be `http://localhost:3000` and for your production environment `http://MYDOMAIN.COM` (or the full base URL of your application)
+8. **Set Up Authorized Redirect URIs:**
-8. Also, inside the Oauth Client ID edit area, setup your `Authorized redirect URIs`.
-These need to include full URLs to your apps login page that will look like `http://localhost:3000/login` for your localhost environment and  `http://MYDOMAIN.COM/login` for your production environment.
+    - In the same OAuth Client ID edit area, configure your `Authorized redirect URIs`.
+        - For local testing, use: `http://localhost:3000/login`
+        - For production, use: `http://MYDOMAIN.COM/login` (replace with your actual login URL).

+9. **Set Up Test Users (Since the App is Not Published):**
+    - Go to the "OAuth consent screen" section in the Google Developers Console.
+    - Scroll down to the "Test users" section.
+    - Click "Add users" and enter the email addresses of users who will be testing your app.
+    - These users will now be able to access your application using OAuth, even though the app is not published.

+10. **Update `config-example.json`:**
-9. In the `config-example.json` file, leave `"https://www.googleapis.com/auth/drive.metadata.readonly"` as the scope.
-For more information about scopes, you can find the available scopes at https://developers.google.com/identity/protocols/googlescopes
+    - In the `config-example.json` file, leave `"https://www.googleapis.com/auth/drive.metadata.readonly"` as the scope.
+    - For more information about scopes, refer to the available scopes at [Google Identity Protocols](https://developers.google.com/identity/protocols/googlescopes).

-### Setting up the Google Drive Directory
-The `directory` section in the `config-example.json` file requires two values to be set: the ID of the team drive and the ID of the starting folder location.
-1. If the directory will be located inside a team drive, then go to the Google Drive web interface and locate the team drive you want to use.
-2. Click on the three dots (...) in the top right corner of the drive and choose "Drive settings".
-3. Copy the Drive ID, you will need to replace `"TEAM DRIVE ID HERE"` in the `config-example.json` file with your own team drive ID. **If you are not using a team drive, then make sure this value is left empty**.
-4. Locate the folder you want to use as the starting folder location for your directory.
-5. Click on the three dots (...) next to the folder and choose "Get link".
-6. In the "Link to share" dialog, select "Copy link".
-7. Extract the folder ID from the copied link, you will need to replace `"PARENT FOLDER ID HERE"` in the `config-example.json` file with your own folder ID.

 ### Customizing the Components
 The `components` section in the `config-example.json` file contains cosmetic details that can be customized as desired.
 Replace the values in this section with your desired values.